attilammagyar/js80p/lib/fst/docs/REVERSE_ENGINEERING.md

 So we can at least be pretty confident of the values of `kSpeakerArrMono`, `kSpeakerArrStereo`, `kSpeakerArr102` & `kSpeakerArrUserDefined`.

-### Amendment: wantsChannelCountNotifications

-REAPER doesn't *always* call the `effSetSpeakerArrangement`.
-It seems the plugin must return `1` for the `effCanDo` opcode with a value of `wantsChannelCountNotifications` in order to receive this opcode (which kind of makes sense).

 # Part: AudioPluginHost